mjaishanker/Raytracing-in-C-/README.md

 # Description
 The program will raytrace the object file passed in.
 It colors the object according to the scene and can toggle bump maps and phong smoothing to add more detail to the object.
 The program will take in an object file in the main function, when passing it in as a parameter in the readObj function.
+Attached images that displays of a torus

 # OpenGl
 Utilises the <GL/glut.h>, <GL/gl.h>, and <GL/glu.h> libraries to run the openGL functions.